Slow movement – music to my ears

 Winners are grinners – but there’s a serious side

-Posted by jerry on March 12th, 2007 — Posted in Journal, New media
+Posted by Jerry on March 12th, 2007 — Posted in Journal, New media

 A little while ago, new media literacy analyst Angela Thomas set a mystery challenge.
 In June she would be heading off to… well, that was the mystery.
 The first clue showed a window – with Classical architecture overtones.